openssl/general-policies/policies/glossary.md

 and no additional functionality can be added.
 Refer to the [versioning policy] for specific details.

+## perlasm

+Assembly code wrapper written in Perl.
+This is done to ease compatibility problems across assemblers, platforms and processor revisions.
+For further details see the [perlasm README].

 ## Public interface

 A public interface is any function, global variable, structure or macro